Artwork > Invisible

 One of the tropes of contemporary motherhood is that, even in the age of endless photographs, Mom is rarely in the picture.
 Typically, she is the invisible documentarian of family life, working to create artifacts for her children, friends, family, and of course, followers.
 Predictably, I too have fallen into this habit.
 Here are the children that I grew inside my body.
 See how they have been clothed, fed, and loved.
 Here are my children’s birthday parties.
 See them thrilled at the cake, their friends, and the thematic décor.
 Look too, at the images of my children with their father, their extended family, and their dog.
 My presence in these images is rarely overt, but is always implied.

-Most of the paintings are in bold, acrylic colors on stretched, unprimed burlap.
-Painting on the rough burlap demands a physicality – almost like fighting the surface to force it to accept the paint.
-The paintbrush must be pressed and dragged or twisted against the burlap’s coarse fibers.
-The drawings are made with a similar aggression.
+The paintings are acrylic on burlap.
+Painting on the rough burlap demands a physicality – like fighting the surface to force it to accept the paint.
+The paintbrush must be pressed and dragged, or twisted against the coarse fibers in order for the resistant burlap to grip the color.
+The drawings are made with a similar intensity.
 Even in images of elaborate floral arrangements, there are few delicate marks.
-The pigment (from water soluble crayons, or colored pencils) is pressed hard into the paper, forcing the overworked, sometimes resistant surface to accept the color.
-I work quickly, with the perpetually rushed energy that comes from the nagging specter of interruption by my domestic responsibilities.
+The pigment (from water soluble crayons, or colored pencils) is pressed hard into the paper, imposing the color onto the already overworked surface.
+I work quickly, moved by the urgency of the nagging specter of interruption by my domestic responsibilities.
 Working in this way imbues the work with an aggression that contrasts the otherwise benign snapshots of domestic life.
 These images of innocuous, often overlooked moments bristle with color and textural agitation, demanding to be seen.